With Hurricane Matthew bearing down on South Carolina, Brenda Williams has to cancel her vacation. Why won’t Spirit Airlines offer her a full refund?

 I called Hotwire Vacations and told them I would do neither, since I was not voluntarily canceling.
 They said I could reschedule my flights and use my flight credit, but that isn’t possible.
 I’m a nurse and I can’t rearrange my life to travel next week.

-Answer: When I saw the words “Spirit Airlines” and “full refund” in the same sentence, I almost choked on my fifth cup of espresso.
+When I saw the words “Spirit Airlines” and “full refund” in the same sentence, I almost choked on my fifth cup of espresso.

 But there’s something about this case that your letter doesn’t reveal: Half of our advocacy team on the East Coast was in the dark, ourselves victims of the hurricane, and we knew this wasn’t a laughing matter — or a frivolous request.

 Airlines must offer a full and immediate refund if they cancel a flight.
 But Spirit hadn’t canceled your flight — yet.
+The problem for now is not getting mad over the delayed flight.

 For uncanceled flights, Spirit offered to waive its modification charge or fare differences through Oct.
 14. What it didn’t make clear through its site — but should have — was that refunds must be issued when flights are canceled.
 Not credits.
 Full refunds.